Cabone01/Coffee-Coffee/README.md

 # Coffee-Coffee

-For this project, I initially wanted to create an accurate supervised learning model for the dataset and test some new libraries out.
+For this project, I initially wanted to create an accurate supervised learning model for the dataset and test some new libraries.
 The two new libraries I utilized here were Lazypredict and Pycaret.
 As I worked with both of these libraries, I began curious about how they compare to one another as I noticed they performed rather differently.
 So this project changed to seeing how these two libraries performed compared to me doing the models myself.